telerik/uwp-docs/common/teleriknamedbrushes.md

 		</Application.Resources>
 	</Application>

 Where `ControlAssembly` is the name of the assembly the UI component is defined in.
-The following table lists all controls and assembly names:
+The following table lists all controls and their corresponding  assembly names:

 <table>
 	<tr>